 Personalized Health Care Outcome Analysis of Cardiovascular Surgical Procedures

-This study addresses the challenges of generating patient-centric outcome information.
-Using patient-level data from thirty-five hospitals for six cardiovascular surgeries in New York State, we identify patient groups that exhibit significant differences in outcomes with a recently developed instrumental variable tree approach.
-We find that outcome differences between hospitals are heterogenous not only across procedure types, but also along other dimensions such as patient age and comorbidities.
-For around 80% of patients, the best hospitals indicated by patient-centric information are different than those indicated as best by population-average information.
-We compare potential outcomes when patients are treated at the best hospitals based on the two types of information, and estimate that complications could be reduced by 66.7% by using patient-centric information instead of population-average information.
-We also use our model to illustrate how patient-centric outcome information can enhance pay-for-performance programs offered by payers and guide providers in targeting quality improvement efforts.
+This study addresses three important questions concerning personalized health care: (1) Are outcome differences between hospitals heterogeneous across patients?
+(2) If they are, how valuable is patient-centric information (that accounts for heterogeneity) to patients in selecting a hospital? and (3) What impact would patient-centric information have on pay-for-performance systems in which hospitals’ reimbursements are based on patients’ outcome metrics?
+Using patient-level data from 35 hospitals for six cardiovascular surgeries in New York State, we identify patient groups that exhibit significant differences in outcomes with a recently developed instrumental variable tree approach.
+We find outcome differences between hospitals are heterogeneous not only across procedure types, but also along other dimensions such as patient age and comorbidities.
+For around 80% of patients, the best-quality hospitals indicated by patient-centric information are different from those indicated as best by population-average information.
+We compare potential outcomes when patients are treated at the best-quality hospitals based on the two types of information, and estimate complications could be reduced by 66.7% by using patient-centric information instead of population-average information.
+We also use our model to illustrate how patient-centric information can enhance pay-for-performance programs offered by payers and guide hospitals in targeting quality-improvement efforts.

 Keywords: Healthcare outcome analysis, patient-centric healthcare, provider quality, machine learning